You know when I'm hoarse, it just it has an effect on my mind.

 But I can't go any further than this, folks.

-And this does not like I mean, um it doesn't look like there's a gown in this in this picture.
+And this does not like, I mean, it doesn't look like there's a gown in this picture.

 The easiest way is just for you to get it off of our website.

-The um story from from Kansas City Independence uh Missouri, the assault trial of a man accused of shoving a cell phone down a woman's throat has begun.
+The story from Kansas City Independence, Missouri, the assault trial of a man accused of shoving a cell phone down a woman's throat has begun.

-Prosecutors say that 24-year-old Marlon Brando Gill was angry and jealous when he forced the phone into Melinda Abell's throat last December.
+Prosecutors say that 24-year-old Marlon Brando Gill was angry and jealous when he forced the phone into Melinda Abel's throat last December.

 But defense attorneys insist the 25-year-old victim swallowed the phone intentionally to prevent Marlon Brando Gill from finding out who she'd been calling.